Ayomide-Ade/workPro/README.md

 ## Contributing

 This is an internal KareVault project.
-For bugs or feature requests, open an issue on the internal repository or contact the engineering team directly.
+For bugs or feature requests, open an issue on the internal repository or reach out to the engineering team directly.

 ---

-> Built with ❤️ by the KareVault Engineering Team · [karevault.com](https://karevault.com)
+> Built with love by the KareVault Engineering Team · [karevault.com](https://karevault.com)